Firms in China extend holidays, ask staff to work from home as virus spreads

 Businesses in China’s eastern manufacturing hub of Suzhou, home to a big industrial park for pharmaceutical firms and tech companies, will stay shut until at least Feb.
 8, to guard against any spread, the city government said in a statement on Sunday.

-E-commerce firm Alibaba halted sales of overpriced face masks in its online Taobao marketplace as prices surged.
+E-commerce firm Alibaba (BABA.N) halted sales of overpriced face masks in its online Taobao marketplace as prices surged.

 Additional reporting by Alun John and Clare Jim in Hong Kong; Writing by Miyoung Kim; Editing by Clarence Fernandez